arangodb/docs/3.11/highlights.md

 - **ArangoSearch**:
-  New [MinHash Analyzer](analyzers.html#minhash) for locality-sensitive hashing to approximate the Jaccard similarity, with inverted index and ArangoSearch View support that allows you to implement entity resolution.
+  New [MinHash Analyzer](analyzers.html#minhash) for locality-sensitive hashing to approximate the Jaccard similarity, with inverted index and `arangosearch` View support that allows you to implement entity resolution.

 Also see [What's New in 3.10](release-notes-new-features310.html).